- What is the competitive GPA for applicants?

 At present, the way of certifying competency in a foreign language is to pass a translation test in which you render one or more passages into English, with the use of a dictionary, within a set time of two hours.
 These tests will be administered and graded by a qualified individual (within or outside the department) as appointed by the Director of Graduate Studies.

-- Year 1: Departmental fellows can work as a grader or research assistant for 9.5 hours/week, or occasionally as a teaching assistant for one semester for 19 hours/week.
+- Year 1: Departmental fellows usually work as a research assistant for 9.5 hours/week in one semester, (or occasionally as a teaching assistant for one semester for 19 hours/week, if requested by the student and if opportunities are available).

-- Years 2 and 3: A holder of a departmental fellowship is usually designated as a TA in one undergrad course during one semester each year.
-Work includes teaching a section of a large class, grading papers and exams, or even giving an occasional lecture, depending upon the nature of the class (roughly 19 hours/week).
+- Years 2 and 3: A holder of a departmental fellowship is usually designated as a TA in an undergrad course or an RA during each semester each year.

-- Years 6 and 7: Individuals are often given the opportunity to teach classes of their own design, or may be given an additional TA position.
+- Year 6: Individuals are often given the opportunity to teach classes of their own design, or may be given an additional TA position.